Menu

 CME INFORMATION

-The American Psychoanalytic Association designates this Live Activity for a maximum of 2 AMA PRA Category 1 Credit(s)™.
+The American Psychoanalytic Association designates this live activity for a maximum of 2.75 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 POLICIES

-Confidentiality: During this class, we will follow rules of confidentiality for clinical case material including disguising identifying information.
-Please do not discuss any case material outside of the class.
-No recording of case material is allowed.
+Confidentiality: During all programs, we will follow rules of confidentiality for clinical case material including disguising identifying information.
+Please do not discuss any case material outside of this program.
+Recording without authorization is prohibited.

 • Virtual